Relativistic correction of the Coulomb interaction in the local density approximation for energies and radii in doubly-magic nuclei: Skyrme Hartree--Fock Calculation

 To calculate the ground-state density distribution and energy numerically, one needs to use a many-body calculation technique.
-In this paper, the Skyrme Hartree-Fock method is used.
+In this paper, the Skyrme Hartree--Fock method is used.

-The EDF for the correction [Eq.~\eqref{eq:corr_EDF}] is implemented to the self-consistent Skyrme Hartree-Fock calculation code \textsc{skyrme\_rpa}~\cite{Colo2013Comput.Phys.Commun.184_142}.
+The EDF for the correction [Eq.~\eqref{eq:corr_EDF}] is implemented to the self-consistent Skyrme Hartree--Fock calculation code \textsc{skyrme\_rpa}~\cite{ Colo2013Comput.Phys.Commun.184_142}.
 In this work, doubly-magic nuclei are focused on; thus, the pairing interaction is not considered, and the spherical symmetry is assumed.
 The calculations are performed with a box of $ 15 \, \mathrm{fm} $ with $ 0.1 \, \mathrm{fm} $ mesh.
-The SAMi functional~\cite{Roca-Maza2012Phys.Rev.C86_031306} is adopted for the nuclear EDF.
+The SAMi EDF~\cite{ Roca-Maza2012Phys.Rev.C86_031306} is adopted for the nuclear EDF.

+It is worthwhile to mention here that the non-relativistic Coulomb GGA exchange EDF, more precisely, the modified Coulomb GGA-Perdew--Burke--Ernzerhof (PBE) EDF with $ \lambda = 1.25 $~\cite{ Naito2019Phys.Rev.C99_024309}, reproduces the exact Coulomb Fock energy less than $ 100 \, \mathrm{keV} $ error, which is much less than the relativistic correction, which I will discuss; thus, in this paper, the exact Coulomb Fock energy is approximated to the Coulomb GGA exchange energy, $ E_{\urm{Coul}}^{\urm{x-GGA}} \simeq E_{\urm{Coul}}^{\urm{x-exact}} $.

 First of all, I shall mention effects to nuclear radii.
 Neither the proton nor the neutron radii are found to be changed more than $ 0.002 \, \mathrm{fm} $ due to the relativistic correction and the vacuum polarization.
 Therefore, the effect of the correction on nuclear radii can be safely neglected.